 The VPN market is growing at a significant pace, a Market Watch study revealed.
 It will reach a projected $69.2 billion by 2025, recording a growth of more than 18% from 2018.
 The increasing cyberattacks will trigger the rise of VPN usage the most.
 Other factors like bypassing geo-blocks and avoiding censorship will also contribute.

 But if you’re a VPN newbie, you’ll find that there are a lot of brands to choose from, which could be confusing.
 Well, let me save you some trouble by advising you to eliminate all free VPNs.
 That’s because they can’t give you access to every streaming channel, and their servers are slow and limited.

 As for security and privacy, they collect sensitive data and sell it to the highest bidder.
 Some of them don’t even use encryption.
 Therefore, always opt for paid providers.
-My top two recommendations are BulletVPN and ExpressVPN.
+My top recommendation goes to BulletVPN.
 They allow you to watch MasterChef Australia from anywhere without any hassle.

 BulletVPN is an Estonian-based VPN service that also offers premium features.
 It may not have the vast server network that other elite providers operate, but it will definitely get the job done.
 That’s because its servers are located in strategic areas and countries like the US, Canada, Australia, India, and New Zealand.
 In short, it has a presence in every continent except Antarctica.